What Is a Lien on a House? Meaning, Types & How It Works (Pakistan Guide)

 selling a property.

-Javed paid off the taxes, got the lien removed, and finally completed the sale.
+Javed paid off the taxes, removed the lien, and completed the sale.

 The experience taught him the importance of handling liens promptly to avoid unexpected hurdles in property transactions.
 In the end, Javed handed over the keys and moved forward, wiser for the experience.

-Tip: Always run a title check before buying or selling property.
+Tip: Always run a title check before buying or selling a property in Pakistan.

 Quick Summary: What Is a Lien?